trteodor/Unit_Tests_EmbCode_example/README.md

 # Summary

 The build system I have prepared may need to be modified.
-As I mentioned, this project was prepared solely for educational purposes
+As I mentioned, this example was prepared solely for educational purposes

 In this example i used STM32CubeMX to generate project template for STM32F103
 * Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.